juan-luis-herrera/AIF-Jellyfin-API/README.md

 ## What is this repository?

-This is a small Proof-of-Concept implementation of the Service Configuration API, as proposed in the Internet Computing paper.
-For now, it implements the API in the Media streaming use case.
+This is an implementation of the Service Configuration API, as proposed in [Active Inference for Sustainable Computing Continuum Systems](https://doi.org/10.1109/MIC.2025.3590621), and implemented in A Microservice-Based Platform for Sustainable and Intelligent SLO Fulfilment and Service Management.
+It specifically implements the API in the Media streaming use case.

 It also includes some additional files for development, deployment, and testing.